Table of Contents

 13. Add Lavender Oil to Linens

 The House of Smiths comes through with this awesome tip.

-I promise you that you can use essential oils for damn near everything.
+I promise you that you can use drops of essential oils for damn near everything.

 14. Mesh Laundry Bag to Keep Socks Organized

 Why do I always forget to do this?
 I will use a mesh bag to keep lace underwear and bras safe, but I never think about using it to keep all of my socks together.
 Which is crazy because I absolutely hate not keeping matches together.

 So remember this laundry hack to save you time from looking everywhere for your missing sock!